 Figure 2 shows the two after-tax retirement pay streams, REDUX and High-3, from the first retirement year until age 79 for an E-7 who expects to retire at age 38 with 20 years of service.
 We see a sharp reduction in retirement pay under REDUX until age 62, then a reindexing that equates the two retirement pays, followed by a gradual erosion in REDUX retirement pay after age 62 when compared with High-3.
-For this servicemember, total retirement pay is reduced by \$357,860 if REDUX/bonus is selected.
+For this servicemember, total retirement pay is reduced by \$375,214 if he or she selects REDUX/bonus.